Def Jam Vendetta: Plot

 The player (or the Protagonist) can choose to play as one of four street fighters: Briggs, a dishonorably discharged soldier; Proof, an ex-superbike racer; Tank, a massive Japanese fighter, and the DJ Spider, although the story is the same for each of them.

 Upon selecting their street fighter, the Protagonist is called to help out their friend Manny by taking his place in a street fight.
 Once the Protagonist wins a certain number of fights, they fight the rapper Scarface.
 Once the Protagonist defeats him, they get their first girlfriend, Deja.
 Other girls come up to the Protagonist every couple of street fights, and eventually the Protagonist chooses one to be their new girlfriend, resulting in them fighting each other.

 N.O.R.E. challenges the Protagonist to a fight at Grimeyville in LeFrak City, Queens, New York City.
 The Protagonist arrives and nearly gets into a fight with D-Mob (Chris Judge).
 Not long after the fight, Manny signs himself and the Protagonist up for a tag team tournament.
 After a while, the Protagonist is challenged by Ludacris to a fight in Club Luda.
 Afterwards, D-Mob claims the Protagonist and Manny are nothing, adding that if anyone in the club wants power and respect, they must beat him at the Def Jam tournament.
 Manny tells the Protagonist to stop fighting, but is ignored.

 DMX challenges the Protagonist, but must first overcome The Dragon House's offer.
 They then fight Method Man and Redman in the tag team tournament finale.
-Afterwards, the Protagonist fights DMX, and upon winning, receives an email from his girlfriend Angel who was taken by D-Mob, saying they need to talk.
+Afterwards, the Protagonist fights DMX, and upon winning, receives an email from his girlfriend Angel (Christina Milian) who was taken by D-Mob, saying they need to talk.
 When they arrive at The Face Club, it is revealed that D-Mob sent House, Pockets and Snowman to stop them from coming to the Def Jam tournament.
 The Protagonist defeats them, but Manny knocks him out and joins D-Mob against his will.
 Waking up, the Protagonist enters the tournament and defeats their best fighters.
 D-Mob attempts to shoot the Protagonist but Manny takes the bullet and survives.
 The Protagonist triumphs over D-Mob and gets Angel back.
 As the Protagonist walks out and makes amends with Manny, D-Mob is arrested, leading directly into Def Jam: Fight for NY.